kevinolega/homepage/now.md

 I'm trying to cut my carb and sugar intake and eat mostly a [Carnivore Diet][9] and only eat beef, lamb, pork, chicken and seafood.

-I geek out on pens, bikes, tech, fitness, philosophy, and almost anything Japanese including anime, manga and J-pop idols.
+I geek out on pens, bikes, tech, fitness, philosophy, and Japanese anime, manga and J-pop idols.

 [Stay in touch with me by joining my personal mailing list.][10]

 This page is inspired by [Derek Sivers’ /now page][11] movement.
 Check it out at [nownownow.com][12].

-**Last update: Thursday, April 16, 2020, Parañaque City.**
+**Last update: Saturday, April 25, 2020, Parañaque City.**

 [1]:	{{ site.url }}/images/Berserk Guts vs Kushan Army.jpg